 Conditions for traveling and parking in an ZFE-m

-In order to be able to travel and/or park in a Low Emission Mobility Zone (ZFE-m), you must hold a Crit'Air Vignette and be one of the vehicles authorized in the area concerned.
-The air quality certificate or Crit'Air Vignette is a colored sticker affixed to the windshield which allows vehicles to be classified according to their polluting emissions, their age and their engine.
+To drive and/or park in a Low Emission Zone (LEZ), you must have a Crit'Air sticker and be among the vehicles authorized in the relevant urban area.
+The air quality certificate, or Crit'Air sticker, is a colored sticker affixed to the windshield that classifies vehicles according to their pollutant emissions, age, and engine type.

 The Crit'Air sticker can be ordered online via the official government website: www.certificat-air.gouv.fr/